NREL/buildstockbatch/docs/installation.rst

 Optional, but highly recommended, is to create a new `python virtual environment`_ if you're using python from python.org, or to create a new `conda environment`_ if you're using Anaconda.
+Make sure you configure your virtual environment to use Python 3.6 or greater.
 Then activate your environment.

 .. _python virtual environment: https://docs.python.org/3/library/venv.html
 .. _conda environment: https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html